 Engine design certainly matters, but the type you find in a car typically has more to do with its shape than any other attribute, because automotive engineers have to fit an engine into the vehicle along with all the other components.
 Once these decisions are made, the platform is usually locked into a particular engine shape.
 For example, you're not likely to see a single vehicle that offers a choice of a V-6, an inline-six-cylinder and a horizontally opposed six-cylinder.
 The shapes are too different.

 There are pros and cons to the different engine designs, but engineers have ways of evening things out so they perform similarly from the driver's perspective.
-Don't get hung up on the number of valves or camshafts or the like, either, regardless of how much car brands market these items.
+Don't waste time getting hung up on the number of valves or camshafts or the like, either, regardless of how much car brands market these items.

 More than ever, looking at the components tells you little.
 That leaves you with the bottom lines: output specifications, mileage estimates and, perhaps most important, the driving test.

-Horsepower and torque specifications are useful in determining how much more powerful one engine is than another, but this information is useful primarily when comparing two engines available for the same car.
+Horsepower and torque specifications are useful in determining how much more power one engine has over another, but this information is useful primarily when comparing two engines available for the same car.
 Too many other factors influence how quick a vehicle is — such as its weight and transmission — so one model with 250 hp isn't guaranteed to be faster than another with 200 hp.

 The best test is to drive any drivetrain you're considering buying and see if it responds promptly and accelerates adequately from a stop as well as once it's already in motion at medium and highway speeds.